 One of the benefits of doing regular mindfulness practice is a good mood.
-Personal experiences prove this benefit.
+Personal experiences have proven this benefit.
 Even during hectic days, a few minutes of break doing mindfulness can bring back and even boosts energy and mood.

-In a 2017 study finds that participants in a retreat doing silent contemplation and reflection boost their dopamine and serotonin levels.
+In a 2017 study researchers find that participants in a retreat doing silent contemplation and reflection boost their dopamine and serotonin levels.

 Both dopamine and serotonin levels are neurotransmitters linking to good mood and feeling.
 The researchers also conducted a survey in order to determine their stress and fatigue levels, as well as physical health.

-When the retreat is done, the responses of the participants to the survey indicate improvements in physical health.
+When the retreat is over, the responses of the participants to the survey indicate improvements in physical health.
 The retreat also helped participants in decreasing negative feelings due to stress and fatigue.

 8. Boosts Resistance Against Sickness

 Just as yoga, meditation also boosts the body’s immune system.
 Additionally, regular meditation practice have positive benefits at molecular level.
 A boost in the immune system is one of the positive benefits of meditation.